BrunoV21/IDeaL_RCF/README.md

 ```

 #### Mixer:
-All models support the Mixer Architecture which is based on the concept introduced by Chen *et al.* in [TSMixer: An All-MLP Architecture for Time Series Forecasting](https://arxiv.org/abs/2303.06053) [code](https://github.com/google-research/google-research/blob/master/tsmixer/tsmixer_basic/models/tsmixer.py) and adapted to work with spatial features while preserving invariance.
-The architecture and explanation are available in the [wiki].
+All models support the Mixer Architecture which is based on the concept introduced by Chen *et al.* in [TSMixer: An All-MLP Architecture for Time Series Forecasting](https://arxiv.org/abs/2303.06053) [[code]](https://github.com/google-research/google-research/blob/master/tsmixer/tsmixer_basic/models/tsmixer.py) and adapted to work with spatial features while preserving invariance.
+The architecture and explanation are available in the [[wiki]](https://github.com/BrunoV21/IDeaL_RCF/wiki).

 ```python
 from ideal_rcf.models.config import ModelConfig, MixerConfig